There’s a revolution underway allowing cameras to record the world as we see it with expanded dynamic range.

 Different approaches to capture a photo with high dynamic range:

 Solution #1.
 Always best to capture the entire range in one shot, then adjust brightness/exposure levels, etal in Lightroom/Photoshop.
-If you’re lucky enough to shoot with one of the high DR Nikons (D7200, D540 or D810), your need for HDR software drops significantly.
+If you’re lucky enough to shoot with one of the high DR Nikons (D7200, D540 or D810) or the Sony A7r III, your need for HDR software drops significantly.

 Here’s our image after tweaking.
 Looks pretty darn good!